-We present below potential topics for discussion between the graduate student and the faculty mentor/research advisor to facilitate open communication regarding the structure of the working relationship during the student's tenure in the laboratory.
+Below are some potential topics for discussion between the graduate student and the faculty mentor/research advisor to facilitate open communication regarding the structure of the working relationship during the student's tenure in the laboratory.
 We hope that these discussions can lead to an interactive and effective understanding between students and mentors.

 - 1. Frequency of student/mentor one-on-one meetings.
-For many students, it is beneficial to schedule regular meetings: (e.g. weekly on Wednesdays, 1st and 3rd Thursdays of the month, etc) - 2.
+For many students, it is beneficial to schedule regular meetings: (for example, weekly on Wednesdays, or 1st and 3rd Thursdays, etc.) - 2.
 Frequency of student participation in group meetings (if relevant).
 It may be useful to plan in advance the frequency with which students will participate in ongoing research or policy group meetings. - 3.
 Identification of professional meeting(s) beneficial for the student. - 4.
-Determine tentative topics for papers on which the student will be an author: (discuss topics and likely order of student's authorship, e.g., first, second, etc.) - 5.
-Determine the student's role on each project: (discuss his/her primary areas of responsibility, such as overseeing analyses, performing analyses, helping conceptualize study, working with technician to conduct analysis of particular research question, interviewing, drafting a manuscript, etc.) - 6.
-Discuss other areas: (discuss other areas of the joint working relationship, including issues regarding the student's schedule, student absences, and any unusual arrangements regarding the provision of computer equipment, space, or other resources; etc.)
+Tentative topics for papers on which the student will be an author: (discuss topics and likely order of student's authorship, e.g., first, second, etc.) - 5.
+Student's role on each project. (discuss his/her primary areas of responsibility, such as overseeing analyses, performing analyses, helping conceptualize study, working with technician to conduct analysis of particular research question, interviewing, drafting a manuscript, etc.) - 6.
+Other areas: (discuss other areas of the joint working relationship, including issues regarding the student's schedule, student absences, and any unusual arrangements regarding the provision of computer equipment, space, or other resources; etc.)